Kodular/Documentation/docs/components/connectivity/web.md

     |text|`text`|

-Performs an HTTP PUT request using the Url property and the specified text.<br>The characters of the text are encoded using UTF-8 encoding.<br>If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
-The responseFileName property can be used to specify the name of the file.<br>If the SaveResponse property is false, the GotText event will be triggered.
+Performs an HTTP PUT request using the Url property and the specified text.
+The characters of the text are encoded using UTF-8 encoding.
+If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
+The responseFileName property can be used to specify the name of the file.
+If the SaveResponse property is false, the GotText event will be triggered.

 ### PutTextWithEncoding